-The University is committed to supporting members of staff with a disability or long-term health condition and has a dedicated Staff Disability Advisor.
-Please visit www.admin.ox.ac.uk/eop/disab/staff for further details.
+We are committed to supporting members of staff with disabilities or long-term health conditions.
+Please visit www.admin.ox.ac.uk/eop/disab/staff for further details including information about how to make contact, in confidence, with the University's Staff Disability Advisor.